 - 5. Inspect the nails for colour and test capillary refill on two or three toenails of each foot.
 Start by applying pressure with your own finger to the client's nail; this causes the nail to blanch (become pale in colour).
-Apply the pressure for 5 seconds and then release and observe the return in colour. - Normally, the nails are translucent in colour with a slight pinkish tone underneath.
-Colour should return within 3 seconds or lesswhen assessing capillary refill. - Describe any pallor or cyanosis of the nails.
+Apply the pressure for 5 seconds and then release and observe the return in colour. - Normally, the nail colour reflects the skin tone.
+Colour should return within 1-2 seconds when assessing capillary refill. - Describe any pallor or cyanosis of the nails.
 A sluggish return for capillary refill suggests that there may be issues with oxygenated blood perfusion, which might be related to peripheral vascular issues (and/or cardiac and/or respiratory issues). - 6.
 Gently palpate the dorsalis pedis pulses bilaterally and simultaneously, and then palpate the posterior tibial pulses (see Figure 13 and Video 6).
 Simultaneous assessment helps you compare the force (strength of pulsation); recall the 4-point scale for pulse force.
 Assessment of pulses for presence, force, and symmetry of force provides information about perfusion (flow of blood) to the limbs.
 If you are concerned about blood flow into the extremities (e.g., neither the dorsalis pedis or posterior tibial pulses are palpable on one foot), use a Doppler device to assess blood flow. - Normally, pulses are present, 2+ force and equal bilaterally. - Decreased pulse force or absent pulses can be associated with arterial insufficiency.
 A decreased pulse force (1+) can be described as "thready," which is a weak pulse that is difficult to feel.